mokko/MpApi/INSTALL.md

 * some others?

 ## Configuration
-I put my configuration and all the data in a directory sdata that place inside the MpApi directory.
+I put my configuration and all the data in a directory sdata and place that inside the MpApi directory.

 MpApi expects two configuration files
 - credentials: e.g. in credentials.py
-- a description of the jobs you planning to run: jobs.dsl
+- jobs.dsl: a description of the jobs you planning to run

 Credentials.py has three lines in pure Python:
 >		user = "EM_XY"
->
 >		pw = "pass"
->
 >		baseURL = "https://museumplus-produktiv.spk-berlin.de:8181/MpWeb-mpBerlinStaatlicheMuseen" # this instance is behind a firewall

 Here is a section my jobs.dsl